Unai Emery interview: Football is changing tactically, says the Aston Villa manager, and the challenge is to adapt

 Aston Villa manager Unai Emery discusses the tactical change happening in football right now – and why Thomas Frank's Tottenham highlight that shift ahead of the Premier League meeting between the two teams on Super Sunday; kick-off 2pm

 With the number of passes per Premier League game having plummeted to a 15-year low, football has looked a bit different this season.
 Teams are more direct.
-Long throws are all the rage.
+Long throws are in fashion.
 And Aston Villa manager Unai Emery has an explanation.

 "I think this is a consequence of how it is changing tactically overall in football," Emery tells Sky Sports as he is shown a graphic highlighting these passing numbers in an office at the club's training ground.
 "Football is becoming man-to-man all over the pitch."